Account

 6. Business loan and credit card interest

-If you are paying off a business loan or have a credit card you use exclusively for business purchases, you can deduct the interest accrued on the loan or credit card purchases.
+If you are paying off a business loan or have a credit card you use exclusively for business purchases, you can deduct the interest expenses paid on the loan or credit card purchases.

 7. Office supplies